-I have been a therapist since 2007, working in a General Practice Surgery, in Private Practice and clinically managing Mental Health and Substance Misuse Services.
+I have been a therapist since 2007, working in a General Practice Surgery, from a Palliative Care/Hospice setting, in Private Practice and I have clinically managed Mental Health and Substance Misuse Services.

 As a therapist I appreciate the impact of earlier life experiences on our thoughts, feelings and behaviours as adults.
 My aim as a therapist is to allow an understanding of these historical events and relationships - to provide insight in to how we relate to others and ourselves in the present.